JJConsulting/JJMasterData/doc/Documentation/articles/expressions.md

 "exp:{pagestate} = 'LIST'" If a list return true<br>
 "exp:{pagestate} = 'UPDATE' AND {ID} = '1'" If update and a field value ID equals 1 return true<br>

-## What is the types of expressions?
+## What are the default expression providers?
 - Type [val:] returns a value; (1 or 0) (true or false) ("foo") etc..
-- Type [exp:] returns the result of the expression;
+- Type [exp:] returns the result of the expression from `DataTable.Compute`;
 - Type [sql:] returns the result of a sql command;
-- Type [protheus:] returns the result of a TOTVS ERP Protheus function;

 > [!TIP]
 > Check if your field supports all expressions